 Document Review Procedures

-Generally, the clinic director must review documents prior to them being sent to the IRS or Tax Court.
-These documents include petitions, the memoranda that accompany Offers in Compromise, appeals notebooks, audit reconsiderations, refund claims, innocent spouse relief requests, and other similar documents.
-You should allow enough time (about two weeks) for review and revision prior to the due date for submitting such documents.
-Documents sent to the clinic director should have on the e-mail subject line the student’s first name, then a dash and the client’s last name (e.g., Tom-Smith).
-The file name also should be labeled the same way (e.g.Tom_Smith), but using an underscore instead.
+The Clinic Director reviews documents prior to them being sent to the IRS or Tax Court.
+These documents include petitions, the briefs that accompany Offers in Compromise, appeals notebooks, audit reconsiderations, refund claims, innocent spouse relief requests, and other similar documents.
+Following the Clinic Director’s review, most documents are also reviewed by one of the Assistant Directors and the Associate Director.
+You should allow enough time (about three weeks) for review and revision prior to the due date for submitting these documents.
+Documents sent to the Clinic Director should have on the e-mail subject line the student’s first name, then an underscore and the client’s last name (e.g., Tom_Smith).
+The file name also should be labeled the same way.

 Eliminating Metadata from Electronic Documents

 Sending electronic files by email may compromise the confidentiality of client information.
 Metadata is information stored in an electronic document.
 Examples of metadata include the author of a document, the date when a photograph was taken, or the comments to a Word document.
 Because this information is contained in the electronic file, it can be transmitted to a third party when the document is attached to an email.
 In some cases, metadata may disclose confidential information.
 Convert the file to PDF format to reduce the possibility of sending metadata.

 How to Protect Metadata

 You should take steps to ensure that confidential metadata is not provided to a third party.
 The only guaranteed way is to print a paper copy.
 When an electronic document must be used, there two options for removing metadata: